 Most shoppers gravitate toward retail, but in retail, value isn’t always about the price.
 Customers assign value to positive, memorable in-store experiences that are distinct and worthwhile.
 Part of this value comes for the look and feel of your location—the cleanliness of the bathrooms, the snow-free sidewalks, the comfortable environment.
-Focusing on these elements can improve your brand image with customers, create a positive experience, and help customers to absorb some price inflation.
+Focusing on these elements can improve retail brand experiences with customers, create a positive experience, and help customers to absorb some price inflation.

 However, managing and maintaining retail facilities has also become more expensive because of persisting labor and equipment shortages.
 This has led to some difficult choices when it comes to maintaining and repairing equipment.
 Because of this, many retail operators will simply look for the lowest cost for equipment and repair.
 But this isn’t telling the whole story.
 In this discussion, we will define costs into two buckets for retail locations: